Miraculous Medal: Church approval

 In 1835, following the success of the Miraculous Medal, the archbishop of Paris, Hyacinthe-Louis de Quélen, initiated a canonical inquiry, which was entrusted to Canon Quentin, the Vicar General.
 Usually, official recognition of an apparition requires the local bishop to meet personally with the seer.
 However, in Labouré's case, this was not possible, as she insisted on remaining anonymous and silent.

-In 1842, the Jewish man Alphonse Ratisbonne experienced a sudden conversion while wearing the Miraculous Medal as part of a challenge, upon entering the basilica of Sant'Andrea delle Fratte in Rome.
+In 1842, Marie-Alphonse Ratisbonne, experienced a sudden conversion from Judaism to the Catholic faith as he was wearing the Miraculous Medal as part of a challenge, upon entering the basilica of Sant'Andrea delle Fratte in Rome.
 He reportedly had a vision of the Virgin Mary, as depicted on the medal.
-This event underwent a canonical inquiry, and the Church approved the miracle, granting it ecclesiastical sanction, and is commemorated in the office of the Feast of the Miraculous Medal.
+This event underwent a canonical inquiry, and the Church approved the miracle, granting it ecclesiastical sanction.
+Alphonse became a Jesuit priest and missionary, and the miracle of his conversion is commemorated in the office of the Feast of the Miraculous Medal.

 On July 23, 1894, Pope Leo XIII approved the Feast of Our Lady of the Miraculous Medal, composed by the Lazarists.
 This feast, with a special Office and Mass, was to be celebrated by the priests of the Congregation of the Mission yearly on 27 November.
 A decree on September 7, 1894, extended the privilege to other religious communities and allowed any priest to celebrate the Mass in chapels attached to the Sisters of Charity.

 In 1897, Pope Leo XIII granted a canonical coronation of the statue "of the Immaculate Conception, known as the Miraculous Medal".
 In 1947, after a canonical inquiry, Pope Pius XII canonized Catherine Labouré as a saint, which includes an investigation into the apparitions of the Miraculous Medal.

-The Miraculous Medal was also granted indulgences by many other Popes throughout time.
-The 2004 Enchiridion Indulgentiarum grants the partial indulgence to the faithfuls of Christ who use a crucifix or cross, a crown, a scapular, a medal blessed by a priest.
+The Miraculous Medal was also granted indulgences by successive Popes; the 2004 Enchiridion Indulgentiarum grants the partial indulgence to the faithfuls of Christ who use a crucifix or cross, a crown, a scapular, a medal blessed by a priest.